Italic type: Italics within italics

 If something within a run of italics needs to be italicised itself, the type is normally switched back to non-italicized (roman) type: "I think The Scarlet Letter had a chapter about that, thought Mary."
 In this example, the title ("The Scarlet Letter") is within an italicised thought process and therefore this title is non-italicised.
 It is followed by the main narrative that is outside both.
 It is also non-italicised and therefore not obviously separated from the former.
 The reader must find additional criteria to distinguish between these.
 Here, apart from using the attribute of italic–non-italic styles, the title also employs the attribute of capitalization.
 Citation styles in which book titles are italicised differ on how to deal with a book title within a book title; for example, MLA style specifies a switch back to roman type, whereas The Chicago Manual of Style (14.94) specifies the use of quotation marks (A Key to Whitehead's "Process and Reality").
 An alternative option is to switch to an 'upright italic' style if the typeface used has one; this is discussed below.

 Left-leaning italics

 Left-leaning italics are now rare in Latin script, where they are mostly used for the occasional attention-grabbing effect.
-They were once more common, however, being used for example in legal documents.
+They have also been proposed to denote irony or sarcasm.
+They were once more common, however, for example in legal documents.

-They are more common in Arabic script.

-In certain Arabic fonts (e.g.: Adobe Arabic, Boutros Ads), the italic font has the top of the letter leaning to the left, instead of leaning to the right.
-Some font families, such as Venus, Roemisch, Topografische Zahlentafel, include left leaning fonts and letters designed for German cartographic map production, even though they do not support Arabic characters.